-But don’t worry!
-Green tea is consumed by millions of people every day.
-The longest lived people on the planet drink green tea, and so not only may green tea help you grow your hair faster, it might also make you live longer and be healthier also!
+Green tea is consumed by millions of people every day, so don’t worry too much.
+The longest-lived people on the planet drink green tea often, and so not only may green tea help you grow your hair faster, but it might also make you live longer and be healthier also!

 Drinking green tea for faster hair growth is great, but you can make it even better by adding turmeric and ginger.
 I do this every day to add to the benefits of drinking green tea.
 By adding these other ingredients, you’ll create a powerful anti-inflammatory drink and enhance the health benefits you get from it.